BlendedSiteGenerator/Blended/README.md

 -----
 ```

 at the **top** of the page.

-In these files you place the markup for each section to be generated.
+Make sure you put it at the top or else it will not work!

 You have some variables that you can use in your templates to pull in values while building: